MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-2-calculate-and-change-mca.md

 ## Example: Calculating a tuned MaxConcurrentApi value

-This section continues the example that started in [Part 1](maxconcurrentapi-1-identify-computers-that-have-mca-issues.md) of this series.
+This section continues the example that started in [part 1](maxconcurrentapi-1-identify-computers-that-have-mca-issues.md) of this series.
 The example data revealed that the server had a significant MCA issue.

-To collect the information needed for the calculations, Performance Monitor has been configured as follows:
+To collect the information that's required for the calculations, Performance Monitor is configured as follows:

 - The **Duration** property is 90 seconds.
 - The following three counters are visible: